ssh88/SeguePerformable/README.md

 Saying that, there has been one major feature missing that still has developers reminiscing about life before the UIStoryboard - Custom initialisers!

-What makes this even more of a painful omission is the fact that if you want to override and default parameters before displaying your view controller you are forced to
+What makes this even more of a painful omission is the fact that if you want to override any default parameters before displaying your view controller you are forced to

 - call ```prepare(for:sender:)``` separately from ```performSegue(withIdentifier:sender:)```
 - then navigate an ```if``` statment to find the correct id for your view controller